Supportive Housing Association

 - Moya Joubert – BS Limnology, Treasurer

-South Puget Sound communities prioritize equitable investment and sustainable distribution of natural resources for safe and affordable housing, accessible community facilities and informed environmental and cultural arts education and employment programs.
+South Puget Sound communities prioritize equitable investment and sustainable distribution of natural resources for safe and affordable housing, accessible educational facilities and informed science and cultural arts education and employment programs.

-Effective community development work involves a multi-pronged approach:
+Effective community support services involve continuous relations through a multi-pronged approach:

-- Partnerships are formed among community leaders, residents, businesses, cultural arts and environmental groups, public health departments, utility and park districts, schools, libraries, non-profit and governmental organizations.
+- Partnerships are formed among community leaders, residents, businesses, cultural arts and environmental groups, public health departments, school and park districts, library systems, non-profit and local, regional and state governmental authorities.

 - A shared vision emerges in which the reduction of economic disparities, conservation of environmental resources and celebration of cultural diversity through the arts and education is a guiding investment principle for sustaining vibrant communities